 Dassault Systèmes offers support for users of the free CAD software.
 Among many other features, the professional version of DraftSight can compare designs, and display the differences, append PDFs to the project file, and add standard hardware symbols to your design.

-FreeCAD is a parametric solid free CAD software.
+Designed around parametric modeling, FreeCAD is solid free CAD software.
 It is made primarily to 3D design real-life objects of any size.
 Its parametric modeling capability allows you to easily modify your 3D design by going back into your model history and changing its dimensions.

-Being an open source software, its feature set is oriented towards the community.
+Being an open source, its feature set is oriented towards the community.
 So be prepared that FreeCAD can be a bit overwhelming at first.
 But if you make an effort to dig deeper into the free CAD software, you will be rewarded with an awesome set of features.

 HeeksCAD is a powerful solid modeling program built on top of OpenCASCADE.
 Among the usual editing tools are multiple ways to extrude, and a chamfering tool.
 Like many other free CAD software, this one takes its cues from AutoCAD, so switching should not be a problem.